The Back room

-When Covid travel restrictions grounded us last year, we turned to the virtual world, launching online screenings of Israeli and American student films and hosting a super-successful online masterclass on film scoring with The Jerusalem Academy of music and Dance (JAMD).
+When Covid travel restrictions grounded us in 2020, we turned to the virtual world, launching online screenings of Israeli and American student films and hosting a super-successful online masterclass on film scoring with The Jerusalem Academy of music and Dance (JAMD).
 This led us to a eureka moment: How great would it be to pair American film students with Israeli music composition students to create original scores for their senior capstone films!
-Thus was born The Back Room, a joint initiative with JAMD: Last November, The Back Room kicked off its first virtual meeting between film students at the University of Georgia's Grady College of Entertainment and Media Studies and students in the Masters of Composition program chaired by Amit Weiner at the Jerusalem Academy of Music and Dance.
-Since this introductory meeting, we've been delighted to host 4 master classes with Peter Golub, Jeff Beal, Mitchell Cannold, and Emilio Schenker.
+Thus was born The Back Room, a joint initiative with JAMD: In November 2020, The Back Room kicked off its first virtual meeting between film students at the University of Georgia's Grady College of Entertainment and Media Studies and students in the Masters of Composition program chaired by Amit Weiner at the Jerusalem Academy of Music and Dance.
+The first year of pairing film students from UGA's Grady College with composition students at JAMD was so successful that participation doubled in 2021-22.
+We've been delighted to host 4 master classes with Peter Golub, Jeff Beal, Mitchell Cannold, and Emilio Schenker for participating students.
+And on July 27, we hosted a live Zoom conversation with 3 pairs of the film and music students and our extra-special guest, composer George S. Clinton.
+Before you watch and listen to that conversation, have a look the video we made about the Back Room, below!

 On April 12, composer Peter Golub, whose career travels between theatre, concert and film music (including The Laramie Project, Songs My Brothers Taught Me and Frozen River and, with James Newton Howard, The Great Debaters) gave a presentation on music and film from the composer's perspective.

 On November 4, producer Mitchell Cannold (whose credits include Dirty Dancing; Cosmos: A Space-Time Odyssey; Marvin Hamlisch: What He Did For Love) gave an online lecture to the group on the importance of music in film, from the point of view of the producer.